 I have no idea why, but for some reason the Gmail app on Android doesn’t allow you to save files.
 How stupid is that?
 Recently, I needed to send a document from my Google Apps account to my work account.

-The e-mail filter at my (now former) work place mail servers can be a little overzealous and would silently discard incoming mail with attachments coming from outside sources.
+The e-mail filter at my work place mail servers can be a little overzealous and would silently discard incoming mail with attachments coming from outside sources.
 So I had to

 - Attach the document from my laptop and send it to my Google apps account